alanng10/class-lang/Doc/Article/Avalon/a.md

 the Thread is the thread that Post class Any is Init.
 Post class Any Execute method is call to queue event.
 When the event loop execute the event, it will execute a State Any in Post class Any.
 The Execute method can be call from any Thread.

+Avalon.Storage module Storage class has field Class that is type bool, to set whether to use Class module storage nodes only.